 Oftentimes, installing walk pads can be a wise investment.
 These walkways are stabilized independently of the main roof’s construction, allowing inspectors to walk freely on the roof without damaging it and giving building owners peace of mind a visual inspection can be completed by professionals.

 Walk pads can be easily removed, if necessary.

 It’s essential to have a professional roof repair company on call.
 When looking for a company capable of repairing and maintaining your roof, make sure they are certified.

-Experienced companies give estimates and recommendations for any damage that your roof may have acquired, which can include thermal requirements for your building, vapor flow and the ventilation capabilities your business needs.
+Experienced companies give estimates and recommendations for any roof issues that your roof may have acquired, which can include thermal requirements for your building, vapor flow and the ventilation capabilities your business needs.
 If you have skylights, it’s worth checking into companies with experience in unique roof accents.

 As part of a preventative maintenance program, roofing professionals can also give a detailed safety plan, inclusive of what’s needed to do any sort of hot work (which requires permits).
 Included are regular inspections and routine maintenance suggestions.
 These plans and permits keep your employees safe, as well as the contractors!

 5. Keep Your Roof Clean as Possible

 Like any building, it’s important to keep your roof clean and free of debris.

 This means twigs, leaves and even rocks.
 Loose material can lead to ponding or standing water and promote algae growth, which escalates the rate of roof deterioration.
 It’s also important to keep the AC units clear of things that may accumulate from wind.